feceugur/RobotPoseDetermination/README.md

 # RobotPoseDetermination
-Robot pose determination for Robocup Competition with OpenCV
+Robot pose determination for Robocup Competition using OpenCV